List of Downton Abbey characters: James "Jimmy" Kent

 In series four, Jimmy is something of an antagonist, stirring the pot for amusement and to get at Alfred, his professional rival.
-Because Alfred quickly becomes enamored with the new kitchen maid, Ivy Stuart, Jimmy also takes an interest.
+Because Alfred quickly becomes enamoured with the new kitchen maid, Ivy Stuart, Jimmy also takes an interest.
 Daisy Mason, who is interested in Alfred, repeatedly tries to sabotage Ivy, Jimmy and Alfred in hopes that Alfred will realise that Ivy is no good for him.
 In the end, Alfred realises too late that he was chasing the wrong girl, while Ivy comes to a similar realisation about Jimmy, who was clearly out for sport.
-He crosses the final line when he takes Ivy out and gets a bit too familiar with her.
+He crosses the final line when he takes Ivy out and tries to get a bit too initimate with her.
 Angry, she casts Jimmy off, and Jimmy laments to Thomas that the whole venture was a waste of time and money.
 In the series four Christmas Special, Jimmy travels with the Crawley family to London for the season.
 At the end, he is seen playing football on the beach, while Thomas watches from a nearby chair.